-The ADC interrupt is generated by ADCI in ADCON0.
-It will not be cleared by hardware when the service routine is vectored to.
+The ADC interrupt is generated by ADCI, ADCWI in ADCON0 and SMPF in ADCFG0.
+These flags will not be cleared by hardware when the service routine is vectored to.

-The PCA0 interrupt is generated by the logical OR of CF, CCF5, CCF4, CCF3, CCF2, CCF1 and CCF0 in CCON.
+The PCA0 interrupt is generated by the logical OR of CF, CCF5, CCF4, CCF3, CCF2, CCF1 and CCF0 in CCON, and CCF6, CCF7 in PCAPWM6/7.
 Neither of these flags is cleared by hardware when the service routine is vectored to.
 The service routine should poll these flags to determine which one to request service and it will be cleared by software.

-The System Flag interrupt is generated by RTCF, BOF1, BOF0, WDTF, Tl0, STAF and STOF.
+The System Flag interrupt is generated by RTCF, BOF1, BOF0, WDTF, SPWF, MCDF, BMF0, BMF1, TI0, STAF and STOF.
 STAF and STOF are set by serial interface detection and stored in AUXR2.
-The Serial Port Tl flag is optional to locate the interrupt vector shared with system flag interrupt which is enabled by UTIE set.
+The Serial Port TI flag is optional to locate the interrupt vector shared with system flag interrupt which is enabled by UTIE set.
 The rest flags are stored in PCON1.
 RTCF is set by RTC counter overflow.
 BOF1 and BOF0 are set by on chip Brownout-Detector (BOD1 and BOD0) met the low voltage event.
 WDTF is set by Watch-Dog-Timer overflow.
+SPWF is set by SP monitor to indicate the warning for stack pointer overflow coming.
+MCDF is set by detection event of missing clock on XTAL.
+BMF0 and BMF1 are set by OBM0 and OBM1.
 These flags will not be cleared by hardware when the service routine is vectored to.
 Figure 15-2 shows the system flag interrupt configuration.